Sheriff Hutton: Religion

-The parish church is dedicated to St Helen and the Holy Cross and was built in the early 12th century.
+St Helen and the Holy Cross Church, Sheriff Hutton is the parish church and was built in the early 12th century.
 It is a Grade I Listed Building.
 The chancel was added in the 13th century, and there was other rebuilding work carried out in both the 14th and 15th centuries.

 An alabaster cenotaph with an effigy of a child was long regarded to depict Edward of Middleham, son of Richard III and Anne Neville, but is now thought to be an earlier work and to depict one of the Neville family.

 There is also a Methodist church in the village near the school.
 Wesleyan and Primitive Methodist chapels were built in the 19th century.

 Education

 There is a school in the village, Sheriff Hutton Primary School, and is within the catchment area of Easingwold School for secondary education.

 The village had a school attached to the early Wesleyan chapel which was built in 1855, but no longer in use.
 In 1873, the wife of the lord of the manor paid for the building of a National School in the village.